Lawrence Street Multimodal Improvements Project (Harrison to Walker)

 Project Overview

 The Lawrence Street Multimodal Improvements Project received $2.9 million from the Transportation Improvement Board (TIB) in 2024.
-With this grant, Transportation Benefit District (TBD) funding, and utilities funds, the project will extend for approximately 1,600 linear feet along Lawrence Street from Harrison to Walker Street.
+With this grant, Transportation Benefit District (TBD) funding, and utilities funds, the project will extend for approximately 1,600 linear feet (6 blocks) along Lawrence Street from Harrison to Walker Street.

 This project will: